nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ```

-The _portalLayout_ variable contains the layout with the areas for the portal apps (see below).
+The _pageContent_ variable contains the actual content with the Portal layout (see below) and the Apps.

 ### portal-layouts